mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ![Create a new Module](images/create-a-module.png)

 The new Module will appear in the list.
 Click the Module and a page with several tabs will be shown.
-Make sure the tab `Communication` is active and replace the content of the text area with the following JSON.
-The `url` key specifies the endpoint path.
-It will be joined with `baseUrl` specified earlier to produce the full url of the API endpoint: http://demo-api.integrokit.com/api/v1/helloworld (again, press <kbd>Ctrl</kbd>+<kbd>S</kbd> to save changes:
+Make sure the tab `Communication` is active and replace the content of the text area with the following JSON (again, press <kbd>Ctrl</kbd>+<kbd>S</kbd> to save changes.

 ```json
 {
     "url": "/helloworld"
 }
 ```

+The `url` key specifies the API endpoint path.
+The url will be joined with `baseUrl` specified earlier to produce the full url of the API endpoint: `http://demo-api.integrokit.com/api/v1/helloworld`.

 Click the tab `Mappable parameters`.
 The JSON on this tab enables you to specify parameters of your module that will appear in the <a href="https://www.integromat.com/en/kb/module.html" target="_blank">module settings panel</a>.
 Our module does not require any parameters, so erase the content between the square brackets, leaving just empty square brackets (<kbd>Ctrl</kbd>+<kbd>S</kbd>):